Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What are the benefits of an RBC personal loan?

-If you’re approved for a loan with RBC, you’ll enjoy the following features and benefits:
+A loan with RBC offers the following features and benefits:

 - Flexible loan terms.
-RBC personal loan terms typically range between one to five years.
+RBC personal loan terms typically range between 1 to 5 years.

 - Switch between fixed and variable rates.
-Choose between a fixed-rate or variable interest rate and switch between the two different types of rates at any time throughout the term of your loan.
+Choose between a fixed rate or variable rate and switch between the two different types of rates at any time throughout the term of your loan.

 - Repay your loan early without additional fees.
 RBC does not charge a fee for paying off your loan early, which means you can pay it off and close your loan account at any time without facing a penalty.